GrahamDB/MultiLocusHZAR/README.md

 ## Execution

-- Once you have everything setup, sourcing runHZAR.R should execute the entire analysis
+- Once you have everything setup, sourcing runHZAR.R should execute through model selection.
+- When that script run to completion, adjust the two if(FALSE) code blocks to perform trace analysis as needed on the relevant loci and traits